 There is no right or wrong answer here.
-You might be required to volunteers for school, community service or other reason.
+You might be required to volunteer for school, community service or other reasons.
 You might be interested in helping others or are looking for new ways to connect with others.
-Perhaps you are looking to give your resume a boost.
+Perhaps you are looking to give your resume’ a boost.
 No matter what the answer is – you should be honest with yourself as to the reason so that it can help you find a good fit with a volunteer opportunity.

 How much time are you interested in committing to a volunteer opportunity?
 Are you flexible in the time of day you can volunteer?
 Some opportunities can only be available during certain times of the day and others are much more flexible.

 Do you have a passion for helping older adults or adults with disabilities in the community?

 The Aging and Disability Resource Center of Central Wisconsin provides training and orientation for all the various volunteer opportunities.
 The training for each of the opportunities may look a little different.

 Handbook and paperwork: Each volunteer will receive a Volunteer Handbook.
 This is an opportunity to review who the ADRC-CW is and what services we provide.
 We talk about the importance of confidentiality and other policies and procedures that apply to all volunteers.

 Job shadow: A staff or seasoned volunteer will show the new volunteer “the ropes” prior to the new volunteer being on their own.

 Additional Training: Our evidence based educational classes require additional training that are offered varies times throughout the year.